material-motion/material-motion/specifications/replicator.md

 This is the engineering specification for the `ReplicaControllerDelegate` abstract type.

-A instance of a `Replicator` creates similar replicas of visual elements.
+A instance of a `ReplicaControllerDelegate` creates similar replicas of visual elements.
 Replicas do not necessarily need to be as functional as their original element.

 Printable tech tree/checklist: